Are you an independent agent?Sign Up|Log In

 Boat towing insurance covers the cost of a professional towboat service to retrieve your vessel and bring it back to shore.
 Depending on the insurance company, you can typically buy basic coverage or increase your coverage for greater distances.
 If you have an incident on the water, such as running out of fuel, a mechanical malfunction, or a collision, boat towing insurance can pay for the cost of professional towing services.

-Keep in mind that the towing service meter starts as soon as the tow operator is dispatched.
+Keep in mind that the towing service meter starts as soon as the tow operator is dispatched, not when they arrive at your location.
 So, if you are a short distance offshore, a basic amount of insurance should fully cover the service.
 However, if you tend to go further out, you may want additional coverage to ensure your coverage can reimburse you for the full cost of a longer tow.

 Your coverage may also cover professional services such as a refill of gas if you run out while on the water or a jumpstart if your battery dies, which can save you some towing costs.
 The specific services covered by your policy can vary.
 Check with an agent to find out what types of coverage are available.